ahmed-abd-el-mawla/Hotel-Booking-System---Relational-Database-/README.md

 ## 🎯 About this Project

-- This repository documents the complete **Database Testing** process for a relational **Hotel Booking System.
+- This repository documents the complete **Database Testing** process for a Hotel Booking System.

 - The project demonstrates practical SQL testing techniques including data retrieval, filtering, joins, business rule validation, referential integrity verification, and reporting queries.